jeffboichuk/ice-marketing/just-case-discussion-b.md

 ## Objective {-}

-- To learn how to develop an in-depth strategic plan for one component of the marketing mix.
+- To learn how to develop an in-depth strategic plan for a single component of the marketing mix
-- To practice your presentation skills and receive feedback from Josh Tetrick, CEO of Just

 ## Readings {-}